-In addition to being a former member of the Mormon Tabernacle Choir, Boyé was the guest artist for the Choir’s 2017 Pioneer Day concerts.
+In addition to being a former member of The Tabernacle Choi at Temple Square, Boyé was the guest artist for the Choir’s 2017 Pioneer Day concerts.
 In a previous blog post about songs from The Lion King, we recounted the story of when Boyé was first asked to record “Circle of Life” by former Choir director Craig Jessop for a 2007 album.
 Boyé described:

 “When I moved to Utah, which has been the most amazing experience of my life, by the way, I began performing, and I’d send my mom recordings home, you know, to London, and telling her the things that I was doing.
 Every time she’d call me back and say, ‘Tunde [that’s my Nigerian name], you need to put some more of your African roots, our African roots, into the music.’
 And I’d say, ‘Mom, I live in Utah!
 Nobody wants to listen to African music.’”